opcxder/medium-scrapper/README.md

 ## Input Schema

-The scraper accepts input in JSON format with the following fields:
+The scraper accepts input in JSON format with the following fields.
+The complete schema can be found in `input_schema.json`.

 ### Required Fields